CBD & CBG Oils for Cats

 Enter CBD oil for cats.

 By now, you’ve likely heard of Cannabidiol (CBD), the non-psychoactive cannabinoid found in the hemp plant.
-People everywhere sing its therapeutic praises, but what most cat owners don’t know is that CBD is also beneficial for cats.
+People everywhere praise the benefits, but what most cat owners don’t know is that CBD is also beneficial for cats.

 Industrial hemp and marijuana belong to the cannabis sativa family.
 While they both hold a few similarities, they are undoubtedly different.
 Industrial hemp is dominant in the non-intoxicating cannabinoid CBD, whereas the psychoactive cannabinoid terahydrocannabidol (THC) is more prominent in marijuana.
 Hemp-derived CBD oil contains less than 0.3% THC.
 This amount of THC is non-toxic and allows hemp-derived CBD oil to be legal across the US.
 Additionally, according to scientific reviews, the overall safety profile of CBD is reassuring for animals and humans alike.